Where To Go When You've Got Festival FOMOFOMO is incurable but good food, booze, and your lovely pillows are a decent alternative.

 A restaurant can’t really feel like a festival, we know.
-But the point of this guide isn’t to direct you towards a place filled with crusty folk playing windpipes and serving £15 jacket potatoes.
+But the point of this guide isn’t to direct you towards a place filled with crusty folk playing windpipes that serves £15 jacket potatoes.
 The point of this guide is to make you feel better.
 FOMO is hard to cure, but a restaurant full of good food, booze, and a lively atmosphere is a pretty good distraction.
-So temper your hopes of seeing Billie Eilish live in a field and instead enjoy listening to her with a burger and a shot in hand.
+So temper your hopes of seeing Arctic Monkeys live in a field and instead enjoy listening to them with a burger and a shot in hand.

-Ewarts is in the middle of Gillett Square in Dalston.
-It’s where the blasting of reggae and the cracking of tinnies is a perma-soundtrack and Ewart’s smoking drum an always deliciously welcoming smell.
+Ewarts is a Caribbean spot in the middle of Gillett Square in Dalston.
+It’s where the blasting of reggae and the cracking of tinnies is a perma-soundtrack and Ewart’s smoking drum wafts a deliciously welcoming smell.
 This is east London’s most legit jerk chicken.
 It’s rubbed dry, cooked fresh, and has that smokiness and crisp char that can’t be replicated.
-You’ll want the jerk chicken, wings, and the pork belly chunks for sure.
 This is also where NTS have its square parties so, a few days a year things get turned up to about as festival-like as you could want.

-The restaurant formerly known as Black Axe Mangal (AKA F.K.A.B.A.M.) has always been something of a riot.
+The restaurant Formerly Known As Black Axe Mangal (a.k.a F.K.A.B.A.M.) has always been something of a riot.
 It’s a day festival in a cupboard where a shot of borscht comes alongside a shot of vodka.
-Expect loud music: heavy metal, thrash, and anything that compliments cold beers and the big flavours of lamb offal flatbread or a blood orange trifle to finish.
-Best of all, Highbury and Islington is very well connected, so you can stumble home to your bed rather than a tent.
+Expect loud music: heavy metal, thrash, and anything that complements cold beers and the big flavours of lamb offal flatbread or a cointreau chocolate orange mousse to finish.
+Best of all, Highbury & Islington is very well connected, so you can stumble home to your bed rather than a tent.

 Some people’s most formative memories involve seaside holidays with their parents or the first time they discovered their one true creative passion.
 Ours was watching a man dressed as a goblin steal a police golf buggy on the Sunday night at Reading Festival, then proceed to perform a one-man fire theatre show called Pop-Up Tent Annihilation.
 Take that energy, tone it down a little on the old pyromania, mix in a deep-fried hot dog, and you’ve got Meatliquor.
 A huge diner and bar behind everyone’s favourite capitalist party, Oxford Circus, this place has ‘poke for Jäger buttons’ on every table, disco balls, and importantly, loaded hippie fries.
 FYI it’s open until 3am every night of the week.